Manage domains, users, courses, styles & themes, and integrations.

 Badges: Buzz allows course authors to set up badges that can be automatically awarded to students upon their completion of a specified activity or accomplishment, or awarded manually by a teacher or grader.
 From this screen, you can add, edit, and delete these Badges.

-Blackout dates: Use blackout dates to specify the dates you don't want included when calculating due dates for users in the domain that are enrolled in a continuous enrollment course.
+Blackout dates: Use blackout dates to specify the dates you don't want included when calculating due dates for users in that are enrolled in a continuous enrollment course.

 Provide a Name and Start and End dates.

 Clipboard Tabs: Add tabs for third-party apps to seamlessly integrate for intervention or other personalized learning goals.
 For example, you may integrate with a messaging tool.
 To do so, provide: